Richard Cowley Powles

-Richard Cowley Powles (1819–1901), known often as Cowley Powles, was an English cleric, academic and founding headmaster of Wixenford School.
+Richard Cowley Powles (1819–1901), often known as Cowley Powles, was an English cleric, academic and founding headmaster of Wixenford School.

 Early life

 He was the son of John Diston Powles, and was educated at Helston Grammar School under Derwent Coleridge.
 There he met Charles Kingsley, a friend for life.
 Another friend from Helston was Charles Alexander Johns, who gave him instruction as a naturalist.

 Kingsley and Powles both moved on to King's College, London for a time.
 Powles matriculated at Exeter College, Oxford in 1838.
 He became a Fellow of the college in 1842, graduating B.A. in 1845 and M.A. in 1846.

 Oxford in the 1840s

 Exeter College had an Essay Club in 1839–40, in which Powles and Richard John King took part, Powles being President.
-Powles was President of the Oxford Union in 1841.
+Powles was President of the Oxford Union in the Hilary term of 1841.
 He was ordained deacon in 1843.
 A witness of most of the course of the Oxford Movement, he gave Sidney Leslie Ollard an anecdotal story about John Henry Newman and ritual: alleging that the Tractarian use of the mixed chalice was explained by their severe fasting.

 In Oxford, a literary and intellectual group arose in the 1840s, to which Powles belonged.
 It grew around the Oxford and Cambridge Review, and comprised also George Butler, Arthur Hugh Clough, and James Anthony Froude.
 The Review is now identified with the periodicals advocating "Tory paternalism".
 Powles was one of the Oxford supporters, Kingsley and F. D. Maurice too supported as Cambridge graduates.

 Froude was another close personal friend.
 He wrote to Powles, complaining of Kingsley's "Chartist" views.
 Powles collected Kingsley's poems, about which the author was careless.

 Another friend from this period was John Duke Coleridge.
 He considered Powles one of his two closest friends.